LenneDalben/StardewValleyModsGPL/Artisan Equipment for Sale/README.md

 Nexus user kupiqo for providing the German translation for the letter.

-Jonqora and Draylon, who helped me with tweaking the requirements to buy the equipment and its availability to balance the mod.
+<a href="https://www.nexusmods.com/stardewvalley/users/88107803?tab=user+files">Jonqora</a> and <a href="https://www.nexusmods.com/stardewvalley/users/8049772?tab=user+files">Draylon</a>, who helped me with tweaking the requirements to buy the equipment and its availability to balance the mod.

-Pathoschild, author of SMAPI, without them, this mod wouldn't be possible.
+<a href="https://www.nexusmods.com/stardewvalley/users/1552317?tab=user+files">Pathoschild</a>, author of SMAPI, without them, this mod wouldn't be possible.

-spacechase0, who gave me some ideas about what to include in the letter.
+<a href="https://www.nexusmods.com/stardewvalley/users/34250790?tab=user+files">spacechase0</a>, who gave me some ideas about what to include in the letter.

-HUGE thanks to CherryChain, author of Shop Tile Framework (STF), without them, this mod wouldn't be possible either.
+HUGE thanks to <a href="https://www.nexusmods.com/stardewvalley/users/3590100?tab=user+files">CherryChain</a>, author of Shop Tile Framework (STF), without them, this mod wouldn't be possible either.
 Extra thanks to CherryChain for their continued help in the Stardew Valley Discord with troubleshooting.

-Digus, author of Mail Framework Mod (MFM), without them, the letter component of this mod wouldn't be possible.
+<a href="https://www.nexusmods.com/stardewvalley/users/2186381?tab=user+files">Digus</a>, author of Mail Framework Mod (MFM), without them, the letter component of this mod wouldn't be possible.

 Equipment available for sale (who sells what and for how much):